 For example, you could pray (after you recite the whole prayer), “God, let your kingdom come.
 What does that look like in our lives today?”

-Then, as a family, listen to what the Lord might say to you.
-If you’re really bold, you’ll lead your family to say out loud what you sense the Lord might be saying to you.
-Your out-loud words aren’t necessarily God’s voice to you, but it’s what you’re thinking about as you try to listen to the Lord.
-This is a helpful tool for teaching your kids to hear the voice of God, because you’re modeling what you do (assuming this is a practice of your own).
+Your out-loud words aren’t necessarily God’s voice to you, but it’s what you’re thinking about as you try to listen to the Lord in prayer.
+This is a helpful tool for teaching your kids to hear the voice of God because you’re modeling what you do (assuming this is a practice of your own).

 This leads to a bigger task, which is seeking the will of God.
 Prayer is a key that carries the potential to unlock some hidden pathways into God’s heart—especially for you and your spouse as you try to connect with the Lord together.